PrakharSrivastav/saga/readme.md

+## Redis channels

+From Orchestrator to services
-OrderChannel
+- OrderChannel
+- PaymentChannel
+- RestaurantChannel
+- DeliveryChannel

+From all services to Orchestrator
+- ReplyChannel

+## Message Types

+From Orchestrator to services (Order,Payment,Restaurant,Delivery)
 - Start
-    - Done
-    - Errored
 - Rollback

-PaymentChannel
-    - Start
+From services to orchestrator (ReplyChannel)
 - Done
-    - Errored
-    - Rollback
-RestaurantChannel
-    - Start
-    - Done
-    - Errored
-    - Rollback
-DeliveryChannel
-    - Start
-    - Done
-    - Errored
-    - Rollback
+- Error